arangodb/arangodb/Documentation/Books/AQL/Tutorial/Join.md

 Great, we resolved the letters to meaningful traits!
 But we also need to know to which character they belong.
-Thus, we need to merge both the character document and the data from trait document:
+Thus, we need to merge both the character document and the data from the trait documents:

 ```js
 FOR c IN Characters